chaseruskin/legoHDL/README.md

 This creates the recipe file with the auto-determined toplevel design for the current project.

-You can explicitly set the toplevel design by adding the entity name to the export command.
+You can explicitly set the block's toplevel design by adding the entity name to the export command.

 ```legohdl export mux```